Amirkhaled-03/coffee_app/README.md

 This project is a starting point for a Flutter application.

 🚀 Excited to share my latest project!
-I've developed a coffee app using #Flutter and advanced Bloc state management, with Firebase as the robust backend.
+I've developed a coffee app using Flutter and Bloc state management, with Firebase as the robust backend.

 📌 Key features: